Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/force_field.rst

 | \\(\\delta_n\\) | The interpenetration / particle overlap |
 +-----------------+-----------------------------------------+

-Each kind of interaction also requires additionnal constants, reflecting for most of them mechanical properties:
+Each kind of interaction also requires additional constants, reflecting for most of them mechanical properties:

 +-----------------+--------------------------------------+
 | Constant        | Description                          |